 1951 Performer Fanny Brice dies in Hollywood at age 60.
-She started in showbiz by winning a series of amateur nights at vaudeville theatres in Brooklyn, then graduated to Burlesque as a Yiddish dialect comedian.
+Her showbiz career began with wins in a series of amateur nights at vaudeville theatres in Brooklyn, before a foray into burlesque as a Yiddish-dialect comedian.
 She was the first female comic hired by Florenz Ziegfeld, Jr. for his legendary Follies series.
 She made her debut in 1910 and became one of the Follies’ signature acts.
-She made her first film in 1928, but did not pursue a movie career.
-She created the character Baby Snooks on stage, but it later became the centerpiece of her long-running radio show.
+She starred in her first film in 1928, but did not pursue a movie career.
+She created the character Baby Snooks on stage, and it later became the centerpiece of her long-running radio show.
 Her life was immortalized in the Broadway musical Funny Girl, starring Barbra Streisand.

-1951 Exactly three years after its original production closed on Broadway, Oklahoma! returns to New York.
+1951 Oklahoma! returns to New York, exactly three years after its original production closed on Broadway.
 The national tour of the Rodgers and Hammerstein musical, which visited 114 cities since its start in 1943, opens a limited 100-performance engagement at the Broadway Theatre.

 1959 Comedian-singer Max Bygraves spends 328 performances Swinging Down the Lane at London’s Palladium Theatre.

 1963 Bob Fosse stars in the New York City Center Light Opera Company’s revival of Pal Joey, presented as part of the company’s spring season dedicated to the musicals of Richard Rodgers.
 The cast also includes Viveca Lindfors as Vera Simpson, Jack Durant as Ludlow Lowell (re-creating the role he played in the musical’s original Broadway production), Elaine Dunn as Gladys Bumps, and Rita Gardner as Linda English.
-The New York Times reports that Kay Medford, in the role of reporter Melba Snyder, "brings down the house” with her performance of the song “Zip.”
+The New York Times hails Kay Medford, writing that in the role of reporter Melba Snyder she “brings down the house” with her performance of the song “Zip.”